mingzheruan/Java-LeetCode/The Record of My problem Journey/Maximum Subarray.md

 ### Strategy

-Traversing the array gets the sum of two different elements, which equals the target.
+Traversing the array gets the sum of some elements that is biggest.

 ### Code